 Do you need support to access APPF services and technology?

-The APPF offers two programs to support access to our plant phenotyping capabilities
+We offer support for students to access to our plant phenotyping capabilities

-We are committed to facilitating world-class plant phenomics research.
-To support access to our state-of-the-art plant phenotyping technology and growth environments, we offer two programs to enable scientists from varied disciplines to access the very best tools and experience to accelerate their research.
+The APPF is committed to facilitating world-class plant phenomics research.
+To assist with access to our state-of-the-art plant phenotyping technology and growth environments, we offer support to postgraduate students from varied disciplines to access the very best tools and experience to accelerate their research.

 The services and expertise available to researchers through the APPF are subsidised by NCRIS as part of the national strategy to make research infrastructure accessible and affordable.
 Acknowledgements are evidence that investments in equipment and people have led to important outcomes, which in turn builds the case for future investments.